-We are committed to the success of our students, through our student support service we are able to support all of our students, providing a broad range of advice and guidance on personal, practical and academic issues.
+Our student support service provides a broad range of advice and guidance on personal, practical and academic issues.

 Support from a Personal Tutor